 For example, for one-hour express or rapid bake cycles, double or more yeast is necessary to release enough carbon dioxide within a shorter time frame.

-It is recommended that you use 1/2 tsp for every 1 cup of flour for regular cycles when you choose to use active dry yeast.
+You should use 1/2 tsp for every 1 cup of flour for regular cycles when you choose to use active dry yeast.

 Yeast And Traditional Bread Baking